lambda-feedback/buckinghamPiTheorem/app/docs/user.md

 `    "MORE_GROUPS_THAN_REFERENCE_SET": "Response has more power products than necessary."`,
 `    "CANDIDATE_GROUPS_NOT_INDEPENDENT": "Power products in response are not independent."`,
 `    "TOO_FEW_INDEPENDENT_GROUPS": "Candidate set contains too few independent power products."`,
-`    "UNKNOWN_SYMBOL": "One of the prower products contains an unkown symbol."`,
+`    "UNKNOWN_SYMBOL": "One of the power products contains an unknown symbol."`,
 `    "SUM_WITH_INDEPENDENT_TERMS": "The candidate set contains an expression which contains more independent terms than there are power products in total.
 The candidate set should ideally only contain expressions written as power products."`
 `}`